 Staff recommends a YES vote.
-This will result in adoption of the following resolution and findings.
+Passage of this motion will result in approval of the permit as conditioned and adoption of the following resolution and findings.
 The motion passes only by affirmative vote of a majority of the Commissioners present.